-Certain financial measures presented by the Bank in this Base Prospectus are not defined in accordance with IFRS accounting standards.
-The Bank believes that the alternative performance measures (as defined in the European Securities and Markets Authority guidelines (the "ESMA Guidelines") on Alternative Performance Measures ("APMs")) included in this Base Prospectus provide useful supplementary information to both investors and to the Bank's management, as they facilitate the evaluation of underlying business performance across financial reporting periods.
-However, investors are cautioned not to place undue reliance on this information and should note that, since not all companies calculate financial measurements such as the APMs presented by the Bank in this Base Prospectus in the same manner, these are not always directly comparable to performance metrics used by other companies.
+Certain financial measures presented by FAB in this Prospectus are not defined in accordance with IFRS accounting standards.
+FAB believes that the alternative performance measures (as defined in the European Securities and Markets Authority guidelines (the ESMA Guidelines) on Alternative Performance Measures (APMs)) included in this Prospectus provide useful supplementary information to both investors and to FAB's management, as they facilitate the evaluation of underlying business performance across financial reporting periods.
+However, investors are cautioned not to place undue reliance on this information and should note that, since not all companies calculate financial measurements such as the APMs presented by FAB in this Prospectus in the same manner, these are not always directly comparable to performance metrics used by other companies.

-Additionally, the APMs presented by the Bank in this Base Prospectus are unaudited and have not been prepared in accordance with IFRS or any other accounting standards.
+Additionally, the APMs presented by FAB in this Prospectus are unaudited and have not been prepared in accordance with IFRS or any other accounting standards.
 Accordingly, these financial measures should not be seen as a substitute for measures defined according to IFRS.
-The Bank considers that the following metrics (which are set out below along with their reconciliation, to the extent that such information is not defined according to IFRS and not included in the Financial Statements incorporated by reference into this Base Prospectus) presented in this Base Prospectus constitute APMs for the purposes of the ESMA Guidelines:
+FAB considers that the following metrics (which are set out below along with their reconciliation, to the extent that such information is not defined according to IFRS and not included in the Financial Statements incorporated by reference into this Prospectus) presented in this Prospectus constitute APMs for the purposes of the ESMA Guidelines:

-APM Definition/method of calculation Reconciliation with Financial Statements/accounting records Return on tangible equity Financial measure to express efficiency at generating profits from every unit of shareholders' tangible equity and is calculated as profit for the period attributable to shareholders of the Bank after deduction of interest due (accrual basis) on Tier 1 capital notes divided by average total shareholder tangible equity, with average shareholder tangible equity calculated as the sum of shareholder tangible equity at the beginning and end of the period under calculation divided by two.
-For the three months ended 31 March 2023, the average balance is calculated based on the sum of Profit for the period attributable to shareholders of the Bank is as set out in the consolidated statement of profit or loss in the Financial Statements.
+APM Definition/method of calculation Reconciliation with Financial Statements/accounting records Return on tangible equity Financial measure to express efficiency at generating profits from every unit of shareholders' tangible equity and is calculated as profit for the period attributable to shareholders of FAB after deduction of interest due (accrual basis) on Tier 1 capital notes divided by average total shareholder tangible equity, with average shareholder tangible equity calculated as the sum of shareholder tangible equity at the beginning and end of the period under calculation divided by two.
+For the six months ended 30 June 2023, the average balance is Profit for the period attributable to shareholders of FAB is as set out in the consolidated statement of profit or loss in the Financial Statements.
+Interest due (accrual basis) on Tier 1 capital notes is derived from the Group's internal accounting records (and is a Bank management calculated number).
+Total equity is as set out in the consolidated statement of financial position in the Financial Statements.